yileiCS/Study-Notes/MachineLearning/MachineLearning.md

 ### **[Grid Search]([https://scikit-learn.org/stable/modules/grid_search.html](https://scikit-learn.org/stable/modules/grid_search.html#exhaustive-grid-search))**
 - operates by constructing a grid of hyperparameter values and evaluating the model performance for each point on the grid
 - **exhaustively/systematically** tests all possible combinations of hyperparameters to find the best model configuration
+- selects the hyperparameter combination that performs the best in cross-validation － “best” is typically based on a specific performance metric, such as MSE, RMSE, or accuracy, etc.
 - key features:
   - finds **optimal hyperparameters** of a model which results in the most '**accurate**' predictions
   - fully automated and exhaustive search over specified parameter values